AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 ## Update the Experience Platform connector

 In this section, you connect your Adobe Commerce instance to the Adobe Experience Platform using your organization ID.
-You can then specify the type of data - storefront or back office - to send to the Experience Platform edge.
+You can then specify the type of data - storefront and back office - to send to the Experience Platform edge.

 ![Experience Platform connector configuration](assets/epc-config-dc.png)